🌙 Recover Series

 Unlike general developer burnout, AI fatigue disrupts sleep through four distinct mechanisms that compound each other:

-1. The Validation Loop (Never Fully 'Done')
+1. The Validation Loop (Never Fully "Done")

 When you write code yourself, you develop an intuition for when it's "finished."
 When AI writes code for you, that intuition doesn't apply.
 You read through AI output with a specific cognitive mode that researchers call critical evaluation without ownership — you're in reviewer mode, but you're also the person responsible for what the code does.
 This creates a form of perpetual cognitive readiness that makes it genuinely harder to transition into the放松 state sleep requires.